 AN13028 Advanced HyperRAM/PSRAM Usage on i.MX RT | This application note describes the advanced usage of HyperRAM/PSRAM when used with FlexSPI on i.MX RT MCU, including FlexSPI prefetch function, HyperRAM/PSRAM refresh interval and HyperRAM devices supported. |

 Several examples, demos and drivers are available within the SDK to help you get started.
-Some common examples related to external memory are listed below.
+Some common examples related to External Memory are listed below.

 How to use the FlexSPI driver with polling.